 In the Ušivak TRC, recreational activities provided by BHWI were affected by the high turnover of people in the TRC.
 Despite this, several activities were organized in smaller groups or on an individual level.
 These included occupational therapy sessions such as drawing, decoupage, board games, and manicure workshops.
-In October, IOM organized a tennis, volleyball and chess tournament in Ušivak TRC, in addition to IT workshops organized by the World Vision.
+In November, IOM organized a tennis, volleyball and chess tournament in Ušivak TRC, in addition to IT workshops organized by the World Vision.

-In the Bira TRC, during the month of October, Church World Service (CWS) provided educational and recreational activities.
+In the Bira TRC, during the month of November, Church World Service (CWS) provided educational and recreational activities.
 The aim of the activities was to strengthen the capacity of beneficiaries for easier integration into the local community, to contribute to their resilience, and to increase their knowledge on the challenges ahead.
-In addition, IPSIA serves hot tea, as per usual, and as from 29 October, started afternoon recreational and educational activities.
+In addition, IPSIA serves hot tea, as per usual, and organises recreational and educational activities.